cronkitedata/cronkite-docs/docs/general/09-build-own.md

 These products let you set up related tables, such as the events events and people tables used in the Times story, and create tags or other structured items for you spreadsheet.
 They're also good for working in teams.

-(For more on Airtable, read Mary Jo Webster's "[How we built a database from Thousands of Police Reports](https://source.opennews.org/articles/how-we-built-database-thousands-police-reports/)", The Source, August 2018.
-The Denied Justice series was a [Pulitzer finalist](https://www.pulitzer.org/finalists/brandon-stahl-jennifer-bjorhus-maryjo-webster-and-renee-jones-schneider-star-tribune) in 2019. )

 ## Getting started

 Work with everyone who might use the dataset before you start to set out goals.
 Think about the full range of issues that might come up.
 Most importantly, how are you going to get the information and how long will it take?
 Is it just a list of things in chronological order or to provide a quick overview of your reporting?
 Or are you trying to count specific types of events, such as police shootings by race or gender or the lawyer who has had the most disciplinary actions taken?

 The difference is whether you are primarily using your dataset for *sorting and filtering* versus *grouping* (like pivot tables).

 You should also assume that you won't be able to get all of the information you'd hoped, and that real life doesn't often fit into neat rectangular boxes.
+So it's fine to put in some aspirational columns in case you can get the details, but be sure to stay realistic.
+If it takes too long to fill out a row in your database, you won't do it.

-Here are some issues to consider:
+Here are some other considerations:

 1. Try to find an interest group or academic researcher who has already tried to tally the information you're collecting.
 They may have good structures that you can adapt to your project.
 If you can't, try to find a standard that you want to measure your results against -- was a policy followed or not, or was a case solved or not?
 These are the key statistics that will identify the newsworthiness of your results.